ttronet/Portfolio/README.md

 The Teaching Staff and Surgeons are able to certify the activities, thereby validating the information uploaded by the residents.

 **notes:**\
-I worked as a member from the software development team, in the frontend.
+* I worked as a member from the software development team, in the frontend.
+* It's a responsive application with desktop and mobile views.